stelcodes/nuzzle/README.md

 - `:nuzzle/content`: A path to an associated Markdown or HTML file.
 - `:nuzzle/tags`: A set of keywords where each keyword is a tag name.
 - `:draft?`: A boolean indicating whether this page is a draft or not.
-- `:rss?`: A boolean indicating whether the page should be included in the optional RSS feed.
+- `:nuzzle/rss?`: A boolean indicating whether the page should be included in the optional RSS feed.

 ### Special Keys in Custom Option Entry Maps
 - `:nuzzle/content`: A path to an associated Markdown or HTML file.